tnm/redweb/README.md

 Redweb is a web interface to the Redis key-value store and server.
 It is written in Python, powered by the Bottle micro-framework.
 You can think of Redweb as something like phpMyAdmin, but for Redis (and written in Python, of course).

 But Redweb is more than that, too.
-The Redweb source can be reused to create web applications that utilize Bottle and Redis.
-For example, you should be able to piece together code from Redweb and (with some additions) cook up a simple Twitter clone.
-So Redweb is sort of like a reversible jacket -- you get two neat things for the price of one.
-Well, for no price actually, as Redweb is MIT-licensed and wants to be forked.
+The Redweb source can be reused to create neat web applications that utilize Bottle and Redis.
+So Redweb is sort of like a reversible jacket -- you get two nice featuresfor the price of one.
+Well, you get it for no price actually -- Redweb is MIT-licensed.

 The basic idea derives from my super-simple [RedBottle](http://github.com/tnm/redbottle/"RedBottle") project.